Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 One way to retrieve or work with the value produced by a coroutine is to use callbacks, in async programming it is a common practice to use callbacks.

 **Example:**<br>
-Asks the server to what color it should paint the cube gameobject, then after the server responds the function given to the coroutine will be executed aka the callback.
+Asks the server to what color it should paint the cube GameObject, then after the server responds the function given to the coroutine will be executed aka the callback.
 ```C#
 IEnumerator GetCubeColorFromServerCoroutine(Action<Color> callBackMethod)
 ```